kovidgoyal/calibre/manual/server.rst

 A much loved feature of the main program, :guilabel:`Virtual libraries` is present in the server interface as well.
-Click the three vertical dots in the top right corner to choose a virtual library.
+Click the three vertical dots in the top right corner to choose a Virtual library.

 The book reader
 ^^^^^^^^^^^^^^^^